petlenz/tmech/docs/source/index.rst

 Introduction
 ------------

+'tmech' is a C++ library for the numerical study of the physics of continuous materials using higher-oder tensors
-`tmech` is a C++ library meant for numerical analysis with higher-order tensor expressions.
+.. `tmech` is a C++ library meant for numerical analysis with higher-order
+.. tensor expressions.

 `tmech` provides